 In doing so, we’d be able to have any of our six grandchildren come for breakfast at no extra charge and swim in one of the two indoor swimming pools.
 This idea proved to be ideal when at one point or another, any of our three families visited us; Tom’s son TJ’s family of four, Tom’s daughter Tammy’s family of three, and my son Greg’s family of five.

 In checking with the kindly hotel general manager, since more mornings than not, it was just Tom and me for breakfast, there was no additional charge when any of our family members came for the breakfast and pool time.
 Also, based on our long-term six-week stay, this wasn’t an issue.

 |Miles, Madighan (front), with me, Maisie, Camille, and Greg.|

-After all, most guests check in and back out after about three days.
-We have surely been the exception with this long term stay.
-We’ll be preparing a more comprehensive review on our last day, Friday, when we’ll leave to fly to Las Vegas, Nevada for the next leg in our US visit, the first in almost five years.
+After all, most guests check-in and back out after about three days.
+We have undoubtedly been the exception with this long-term stay.
+We’ll be preparing a more comprehensive review on our last day, Friday, when we’ll leave to fly to Las Vegas, Nevada, for the next leg in our US visit, the first in almost five years.

 |This is where I took Willie for his haircuts.|

 The three families were with us in Hawaii at Christmas/New Year 2014/2015, but now, as we head to Nevada, we won’t have seen son Richard and my sister Susan since Christmas 2012, a very long time.

 Of course, I’m excited to get to Nevada, although we’ve stayed in close touch over these last almost five years through Skype and Facebook’s Messenger, an easy-to-use “text” type communication medium.